Naushad Merali: Other investments

 He was reported to have shares in the Commercial Bank of Africa as of 2003.
-Merali's purchase of the Grand Regency Hotel during that year caused a lot of controversy in the Kenya area.
+Merali's purchase of the Grand Regency Hotel during that year was later tethered to a controversy surrounding the hotel and its ties to proceeds of corruption.

 Merali also held positions at the Kenya Export Promotion Council, the International Who's Who of Professionals, and the National Investment Council of Kenya.
 The President of Kenya has appointed him to positions such as membership in the Kenya Export Promotion Council, membership in The National Poverty Eradication Commission of Kenya, and membership in The Presidential Committee on Employment.
 He appeared at the 2011 World Economic Forum in Davos as one of the African delegates – making him one of the three Kenyan delegates.
 As of September 2011, Kenya Data Networks – one of his business ventures – was facing financial problems and the shareholders were ready to cause a shakedown in the entire management team.
 These financial problems came to fruition by 2013 when Merali relinquished control of the company.

 In 2012, Merali invested in construction.
 Two of Merali's former firms, Kenya Data Networks and Swift Global were in the process of being merged into Great Britain's Liquid Telecoms as of February 2013.
 Many executive positions were declared redundant as a result of this multinational merger.
 Both retail and wholesale services for the lower end of the consumer spectrum were provided by both of these firms as individual companies; as rival Internet service provider Safaricom already had a firm grasp on the upper end of the market.

 In June 2015, Forbes reported that Merali sold, a Ugandan milk processing subsidiary company of Sameer Group to Kenya's largest milk processor, Brookside Dairies.

 In October 2016 Merali was set to open a $30 million milk processing factory in Nakuru to rival Kenya's largest milk processor Brookside Dairy Limited estimated to employ by 500 people by June 2017.
 In September 2016, another company controlled by Merali which was then Kenya's sole tyre manufacturer announced it would cut more than 600 jobs following closure of its factories in favour of imports from China.
 In December 2016 Merali invested $4 million in a macadamia plant in Kiambu through another of Sameer group's listed subsidiaries that is one of the largest producers of coffee in Kenya.